-- Speeches, performances and other events by outside individuals or groups invited by recognized student organizations; and
+- Speeches, performances and other events by outside individuals or groups invited by recognized student organizations.

-- Amplified music or microphones which significantly interferes with other uses of the building, is prohibited.
+- Amplified music or microphone that has the purpose or effect of significantly interfering with other uses of a building is prohibited.

-- Distribution of materials such as leaflets may not be confrontational and must allow people to decline to receive the materials.
+- Distribution of materials such as leaflets must allow people to decline to receive the materials.

 - Organizers must remove all items and materials at the end of the demonstration.